seng438-winter-2022/seng438-a1-group26/seng438-assignment-1--report.md

 | Jared Lundy      | 30086687 | jared840       |
 | Jordan Lundy     | 30086686 | jordan427-prog |

+NOTE some group members may not appear as contributors, they still participated and have a commits in the commit history.

 **Table of Contents**

 [1 Introduction](#introduction)